Life Is A Marathon, Not A Sprint: [Stop Chasing Quick Wins]

 This sprint mentality in action holds you back from achieving your true potential.

 Imagine you’re building a business.
-The sprint mentality might have you jumping on every trend, constantly pivoting, and burning yourself out.
+The life is a sprint mentality might have you jumping on every trend, constantly pivoting, and burning yourself out.

-But with a marathon approach to career advancement, you’d focus on building a solid foundation, developing your skills, and gradually expanding your reach.
+But with a life is a marathon approach to career advancement, you’d focus on building a solid foundation, developing your skills, and gradually expanding your reach.
 It’s not as sexy as overnight success, but much more sustainable.
 (1)

 One powerful technique for this is visualization.
 Spend time each day visualizing your long-term goals.
 See yourself achieving them and feel the emotions associated with that success.